Gourlish/Musiclyse/README.md

 * LLMs can be swapped out easily in the script.
 Currently it is optimised for use with Muse Glimmer 30B; for less powerful systems Gemma 4 26B is recommended.
 * Save your analysed song data to JSON files, then load them quickly in a new session.
 * Run an overnight batch of songs to JSON files that can be fast loaded at a later time.
-* Create your own personas and hear their opinions about songs.
+* Create your own personas and hear their opinions about songs, as well as testing their knowledge.
-* Import two tracks together to compare them easily.
+* Import two tracks together to compare them easily via both musical and sonic signature analysis.
 * Specify a range (x seconds to y seconds) in a track to analyse for faster processing and more precise analysis.

 ## Version history: